Health & Wellness

 According to a study in 2019, CBD helped ease anxiety in patients but has yet to be fully proven to aid in sleep.
 However, if anxiety is part of the reason why you find it difficult to relax on an airplane, it may help you sleep.
 Also, many CBD sleep aids are mixed with melatonin to help you relax and sleep.

-CBD Hemp-derived CBD oils (with THC levels below 0.3 percent) are legal to fly with or be taken across state borders in the U.S., and with CBD becoming more and more popular and sales becoming legal, CBD is a great option for sleeping while traveling.
+CBD Hemp-derived CBD oils (with THC levels below 0.3 percent) are legal to fly with or take across state borders in the U.S., and as CBD becomes increasingly popular and sales become legal, it is a great option for sleeping while traveling.

 luengo_ua | Adobe Stock